 - Groin Attack: Danny does this to disable Logan during their fight at the hospital.

 - Hollywood Silencer: Danny shoots through a loaf of bread, but is given away moments later when Hunter has to shoot to protect him from a mook who's not quite dead.

-- I Have Your Friend: Danny is sent a photo of a captured Hunter to make him come out of retirement.
+- I Have Your Friend / Break-In Threat: Danny is sent a photo of a captured Hunter to make him come out of retirement.
 Later the Agent suggests that they have Danny's girlfriend, causing him to rush to her bed only to find she's asleep and unharmed.
 Then he finds a cartridge case tucked into her hair.

 - Improbable Aiming Skills: When Hunter shoots the Agent that was about to kidnap Anne at the Paris subway station, he fires a bullet that passes through three separate objects (including a messenger bag and a newspaper) before it hits his leg.